Skip to content

 return value if frame < self.start_frame or frame > self.end_frame else anim.value

-return f(frame, value)
+return f(resolved_frame, value)

 def __repr__(self) -> str: